Shoalsteed/I2P-Community-Virtual-Meet-Up/README.md

 **House Rules For All Participants**

-Only 100% Open Source work and research.
+Only 100% Free Open Source work and research.
+No Licence, no source code, no inclusion.
 Be courteous.
 Be considerate.
 Be constructive.